lborogzj997/Enhancing-Swift-and-Socially-Aware-Navigation-with-Continuous-Spatial-Temporal-Routing/README.md

 - Click to view the project demonstration video: https://www.youtube.com/watch?v=wsg-De5rDfc&t=54s

 ## This repository contains following items for the spatial-temporal routing project:
-- Matlab demo for spatial-temporal routing algorithm
+- MATLAB demo for the spatial-temporal routing algorithm
-- Guidlines on how to impiment high-level path planning algorithm into 3D pedestrian simulator in ROS Packages
+- Guidelines on how to implement the high-level path planning algorithm into a 3D pedestrian simulator using ROS packages
-- A costom differential drive Robotic wheelchair model in urdf format.
+- A custom differential drive robotic wheelchair model in URDF format
-- XML based scene (Generate from THÖR DATASETS: real human trajectoires for human-robot interaction testing purpose)
+- XML-based scene (generated from THÖR datasets: real human trajectories for human-robot interaction testing)
-- MAT based scene (Generate artifically for testing robot navigation with large crowd size)
+- MAT-based scene (artificially generated for testing robot navigation in large crowds)

 ## Software Requirements:
 ### System: